andybeesalada/andybeesalada.github.io/index.md

   <!-- Caption & Description -->
   <p style="font-size: 0.95em; color: #b0b0b0; margin-top: 12px; line-height: 1.5;">
     <b>Cyclotron gyration with added drift</b><br>
     In a regular solenoid, $\vec B$ is spatially uniform and doesn't depend on position inside the solenoid's cross section.
 However, this is no longer true after wrapping it into a torus.
 Current loop density is higher on the inner radius of the torus than the outer radius, making $\vec B$ stronger when particles are closer to the torus "donut hole."
-This produces $\vec{\nabla}B$ that points towards $-\hat r$, radially inwards from weak field towards high.
+This produces $\vec{\nabla}B$ that points towards $-\hat r$, radially inwards from weak field towards high.<br>
+    The inner orange line segment represents the gap between inner radius current loops, and the blue represents outer radius ones.
+The difference is more pronounced and noticeable if you shrink the inner radius compared to outer.
   </p>

 </div>